lecheler/lecheler.github.io/cv.md

 Lecheler, L. (2009). *An introduction to Confetti*.
 Presented at the University of Minnesota Learning Technologies (re)desine Event, Minneapolis, Minnesota.

 Lecheler, L. (2009). *Design and development of Confetti*.
 Presented at the Curriculum and Instruction Graduate Student Research Day, Minneapolis, Minnesota.

+## Writing Credits

+Lecheler, L. (2016).
+A letter from the creator of the universe [Recorded by The Right Here].
+On *Stick to the plan* [record].
+Lawrence, KS: Throwing Things Records.